nonoMain/nvimrc/README.md

 so for that reason everything used here comes with links for the original pages (didn't included them because they'd bloat the repo and won't be up to date)

+* All the paths for thins such as servers and files outside of the config are in the [globals](./globals.vim) so set them for your paths

 ## Requirements
 --------------------------------------------------------------------------------